 - In a large sauce pan, melt your butter and cook it till it is browned, take it off the heat, let it cool to room temperature and then meausure out 100 grams.

 - Preheat your oven to 180°C. Grease and line a loaf tin (9×5 or I used a 10×4).

 - In a medium bowl, mash up your bananas with your hands or a fork till they are almost mashed but with a few small chunks.
-Add the vanilla and tahini, mix and keep aside.
+Add the vanilla extract and tahini, mix and keep aside.

 - In a large mixing bowl, add your brown butter, honey and sugar and mix until well combined (you may use a whisk or a spatula) then add your eggs one at a time, mixing after each addition.

 - Now sift all your dry ingredients into a bowl (flours + spices + salt + baking soda and baking powder) then add your nuts & sesame seeds and mix them well.

 - Now add your flour and banana mixture alternately, starting and ending with the flour.
 Combine with a spatula.
 Do not overmix.

 - Pour the prepared batter into the loaf pan, mix in the ingredients for the streusel topping and sprinkle it on top of the batter.